kmlv/exchange_server_withLLM/user-interface/README.md

 **Folder: /user-interface/src**

-- Contains `App.jsx, App.css` manages overall configuration of design components.
+- Contains `App.jsx, App.css` contains overall configuration of design components.

 **Folder: /user-interface/src/Components**

-- Contains `/OrderBox` stores style (index.css) and functional (OrderBox.jsx) elements of the scrollable boxes to hold live order cards.
+- Contains `/OrderBox` stores style (`index.css`) and functional (`OrderBox.jsx`) elements of the scrollable boxes to hold live order cards.
-- Contains `/Orders` stores style (index.css) and functional (OrderCard.jsx) elements of the live order cards.
+- Contains `/Orders` stores style (`index.css`) and functional (`OrderCard.jsx`) elements of the live order cards.

 **Folder: /user-interface/src/sections**

-- Contains `/ClientOrders`
+- Contains `/ClientOrders` stores style (`index.css`) and functional (`ClientOrders.jsx`) elements of the user's data presentation.
+This is where the market's order book is fetched for the frontend.
-- Contains `/header`
+- Contains `/header` stores style (`index.css`) and functional (`Header.jsx`) elements of the UI's header bar.
-- Contains `/PromptInput`

-# API Endpoints
+- Contains `/PromptInput` stores style (`index.css`) and functional (`PromptInput.jsx`) elements of the user's chatbox interaction with the LLM.

 # Recommended Improvements

-- we should’ve used web sockets over the http protocol for APIs, When we are trying to update the stock market live, its one a 3 second loop of get_market

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+- Instead of http protocol for making API calls, the UI could benefit from using web sockets.
+Currently,  keeping the UI up to date in live time with the market's features is done by refreshing on a fixed 3 second loop.